 A couple of years ago I asked an indirect line manager (matrix working and all that) for some feedback.
 She told me what she thought I was good at, and then she told me that she didn’t think I had been very resilient in the early weeks of my new assignment.
 I remember it like it was yesterday — reading that email on a Sunday morning before taking my boys to the park.
 As soon as I had read it, I sat on the loo and cried.
-My husband, trying to be understanding, asked me why I was reading my emails on a Sunday morning, and then asked me why was I letting this person affect me so immensely.
+My husband, trying to be understanding I’m sure, asking me why I was reading my emails on a Sunday morning, and then asked me why was I letting this person affect me so immensely.
 What he was saying was logical and made sense (not that I told him) but it took me a long while to acknowledge it.

 So between then and now, I decided that I would never, ever put myself in a situation where I allowed someone to judge me in that way again, but most importantly, I promised myself that I would look after me, and that if anyone did chose to judge me in that way it would be more of a ‘water off a duck’s back’ reaction than a crying on the loo reaction.
 So that’s what I did.